-Barker is a former University of Alabama quarterback.
+After graduating from Hewitt-Trussville High School in Trussville, Alabama, Barker had a storied college football career as a University of Alabama quarterback.
 He led the Crimson Tide to a national championship after beating the Miami Hurricanes at the 1993 Sugar Bowl, under the leadership of head coach Gene Stallings.
-He had a brief NFL career with the Green Bay Packers, New England Patriots and the Carolina Panthers, but he never actually played a regular-season game.
+Barker also won the Johnny Unitas Golden Arm Award and was a finalist in consideration for the Heisman Trophy, finishing fifth.
+He had a brief NFL career with the Green Bay Packers, New England Patriots and Carolina Panthers, but he never actually played in a regular-season game.
 He moved over to the Canadian Football League to play for the Toronto Argonauts.
 After three seasons, Barker moved back to Alabama to play for the Birmingham Thunderbolts in the XFL.

 After 13 years of marriage to Craig Schelske, Evans found herself in a messy divorce in 2006 that forced her to drop out of Dancing with The Stars.
-The following year, Evans' minister, who she was going to for counseling after her divorce, connected her with another recent divorcee...Jay Barker.
+The following year, the country star's minister, who she was going to for counseling after her divorce, connected her with Barker, another recent divorcee.

 "He told us he'd never known two people more alike," she told AL.com.
 "He felt we could at least be supportive friends."